Velrok/static-web-gen/content/blog/2013-07-04-clojure-lesson-learned.markdown

 and
 [->>](http://clojure.github.io/clojure/clojure.core-api.html#clojure.core/->>)
 operations.
-You can use thouse to build a pipeline.
-Which is a beautyfull construct in many situations.
+You can use those to build a pipeline.
+Which is a beautiful construct in many situations.